 Mortgage lenders typically lend up to four or four-and-a-half times your salary.

 A couple who each earn the national average wage of approximately £25,000, would have a combined borrowing power of up to £230,000.

-With a modest deposit, the couple could buy a house worth more than the UK average of £234,000.
+But with a modest deposit, the couple could buy a house worth more.

 Other factors, such as how high interest rates are and how big or small your deposit is, can make this monthly repayment number go up or down.